jsummers/deark/readme.txt

      module such as "copy".
   -l
      Don't extract, but list the files that would be extracted.
+     This option is not necessarily very efficient.
+Deark will still go through all the motions of extracting the files, but will not actually write them.
   -main
      Extract only "primary" files (e.g. not thumbnail images).
   -aux